Horizon-School-of-Digital-Technologies/kubernetes-labguide/chapters/kubernetes-replicasets-howto.md

 ## PART II - ReplicaSets

 To understand how ReplicaSets works with the selectors lets launch a pod in the new namespace with existing spec.
+We will use the config files from this repo [https://github.com/Horizon-School-of-Digital-Technologies/k8s-code](https://github.com/Horizon-School-of-Digital-Technologies/k8s-code)

 ```
 cd k8s-code/pods